 Support of multi-vendor interoperability (e.g., CU-CP and CU-UP could be provided by different vendors).

 The gNB deployment with separate CU-CP and CU-UP provides the possibility of optimizing the location of different RAN functions based on the scenario and desired performance.
 For example, the CU-CP could be placed in a location close to the DU to provide short latency for the critical CP procedures.
-The CU-UP could be centralized in a regional or national data center, thus favouring cloud implementation.
+The CU-UP could be centralized in a regional or national data centre, thus favouring cloud implementation.
 An additional CU-UP could be also placed closer to the DU to provide a local termination point for [...]
 URLLC traffic.

 Support of radio resource isolation and improving resource utilization for network slicing.
 A slicing instance may cover a geographic area of several ten to several hundred of gNBs.
 Central RRM may provide slice-level isolation as well as improve resource utilization.

+On the other hand, however, the separation of CU-CP and CU-UP means the introduction of a new logical node, which in general will make networking and topology more complicated, increase the cost of network operation and maintenance, and further introduce more signaling exchanges for network procedures such as service establishment, mobility.
+Meanwhile, a previous centralized UP being divided into several parts could bring potential flexibility of network deployment adapting to different service, with the introduction of additional and cost and complexity.

 The following aspects are specific for the identified scenarios.